paypal/skipto/README.md

 ### Options for adding the button

+* `displayOption`: `static` | `fixed` | `popup`, default is 'static'
+* `accessKey`: Accesskey provides a way to open the Skip To menu from anywhere on the page, the default is 'S'
+* `attachElement`:  CSS selector for identifying what element to attach the menu button container
+* `customClass`: Custom CSS class to add to the menu button container `div` element

 ### CSS Selectors for identifying Landmarks and Headings

+* `landmarks`:
+* `headings`:

 ### Button and Menu labeling

+The labels and messages can be localized for s specific languages or updated to reflect custom selectors.

+* `containerDivLabel`: If the menu button container is not in a landmark, the container must be a landmark with a label, the default label is 'Skip To Keyboard Navigation'
+* `containerDivRole`: The landmark role of the menu button container, default role is 'navigation'
+* `buttonLabel`: Change the label for the button, the default is 'Skip to ...'
+* `menuLabel`: Change the label for the menu, the default is 'Landmarks and Headings'
+* `landmarkGroupLabel`: Change the menu group label for landmarks, the default is 'Landmarks'
+* `headingGroupLabel`: Change the menu group label for headings, the default is  'Main Headings'
+* `msgNoLandmarksFound`: Change message for when no landmarks are found, the default is 'No landmarks to skip to'
+* `msgNoHeadingsFound`: Change message for when no headings are found, the default is 'No landmarks to skip to',

 ### Colors used for Button and Menu styling

-*  Heading (e.g h1, h2, h3 and h4 elements).
-*  ARIA landmarks (e.g. banner, navigation, main and search).

-and options:

-*  The "access key" is set to 0.
-*  The menu is set not to wrap.
-*  The menu is visible on keyboard focus only (can be changed to be always visible via the "onload" parameter).
+Color values must use [CSS color values](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value), for example `#8AF`, `rgb(40, 50, 90)`, `#a0bf32`, `blue`.

+* `color`: Text color for button and menu
+* `backgroundColor`: Background color for button and menu
+* `focusColor`: Text color when button or menu item has focus or menu is in the expanded state, and when a menu item has focus
+* `backgroundFocusColor`: Background color when button or menu item has focus or menu is in the expanded state, and when a menu item has focus

+NOTE: Make sure background and text colors meet the color contrast requirements of WCAG 2.x

+### Position of Button

+* `buttonTop`: Adjustment to the top position of the button
+* `buttonLeft`: Adjustment to the left position of the button

 You may have different requirements for your web site and include other heading levels as well as ARIA landmarks.
-If you are using either WordPress plugin or Drupal module, you can change the SkipTo options under the "settings" section of your particular content management system.
-If, however, you are utilizing the plain vanilla Javascript, you will need to provide a JSON object containing the necessary configuration parameters.
+You will need to provide a JSON object containing the necessary configuration parameters.
 This may look like the following:

 ```html
 <script>